alwaysblank/photos.alwaysblank.dev/src/uses.md

     See the pattern?
     Like the another zoom lense I have more fun with this one, just because I like getting close to stuff without being...too close to it.
     Since this won't mount on any of my cameras except the P30t, it's been retired.

+- **DX AF-S Nikkor 18-55mm**
+    This was the lens that came with the body when I got the camera.
+    It works fine, although for the stuff I like to take photos of (i.e. landscapes) I feel like it sits in a weird spot;
+    It's not wide enough to really take in a lot, but it doesn't have any appreciable zoom to let me get closer to stuff.
+    Beyond that, I'm not familiar enough with the intricacies of lenses to say anything deep about it.

+    This lens was traded in a while ago to get another DX lens...which was also later traded in with the D5000 because I had no other cameras that could mount DX lenses.

+- **DX AF-S Nikkor 55-200mm**
+    I still haven't gotten over the excitement of being able to zoom in on things, so I like using this lens just because I can zoom in on stuff.
+    It allows to to sometimes take pictures which feel a bit more candid, which is nice because I don't like things that feel too staged, but it do wish it had a bit more zoom.

+    This lens was traded in a while ago to get another DX lens...which was also later traded in with the D5000 because I had no other cameras that could mount DX lenses.